In my short life, I have identified (and experienced) three different kinds of fear:

 How do we handle these pesky feelings?

-But when His brothers had gone up to the feast, then He Himself also went up, not publicly, but as if, in secret.
-So the Jews were seeking Him at the feast and were saying, “Where is He?”
-There was much grumbling among the crowds concerning Him; some were saying, “He is a good man”; others were saying, “No, on the contrary, He leads the people astray.”
-Yet no one was speaking openly of Him for fear of the Jews.
-But when it was now the midst of the feast Jesus went up into the temple, and began to teach (John 7:10-14).
+But when His brothers had gone up to the feast, then He Himself also went up, not publicly, but as though in secret.
+So the Jews were looking for Him at the feast and saying, “Where is He?”
+And there was a great deal of talk about Him in secret among the crowds: some were saying, “He is a good man”; others were saying, “No, on the contrary, He is misleading the people.”
+However, no one was speaking openly about Him, for fear of the Jews.
+But when it was now the middle of the feast, Jesus went up into the temple area, and began to teach.
+(John 7:10-14 NASB).

 The people didn’t want to get attacked by the Jews, so they kept quiet.
 (And to be honest, I would’ve done the same thing.)
 But Jesus didn’t.
 He had a message to share, and He shared it.
 Who cared what anybody else thought?
 He wasn’t a crowd-pleaser—and we weren’t meant to be either.

 Slaves, be obedient to those who are your masters according to the flesh, with fear and trembling, in the sincerity of your heart, as to Christ; not by way of eyeservice, as men-pleasers, but as slaves of Christ, doing the will of God from the heart.
-With good will render service, as to the Lord, and not to men, knowing that whatever good thing each one does, this he will receive back from the Lord, whether slave or free (Ephesians 5:6-8).
+With good will render service, as to the Lord, and not to men, knowing that whatever good thing each one does, this he will receive back from the Lord, whether slave or free.
+(Ephesians 6:5-8 NASB)